 The fatty acid product released from FAS is palmitate (via the action of palmitoyl thioesterase) which is a 16:0 fatty acid, i.e. 16 carbons and no sites of unsaturation.
 Elongation and unsaturation of fatty acids occurs in both the mitochondria and endoplasmic reticulum (microsomal membranes).
 The predominant site of these processes is in the ER membranes.
 Elongation involves condensation of acyl-CoA groups with malonyl-CoA.
 The resultant product is two carbons longer (CO2 is released from malonyl-CoA as in the FAS reaction) which undergoes reduction, dehydration and reduction yielding a saturated fatty acid.
 The reduction reactions of elongation require NADPH as co-factor just as for the similar reactions catalyzed by FAS.
 Mitochondrial elongation involves acetyl-CoA units and is a reversal of oxidation except that the final reduction utilizes NADPH instead of FADH2 as co-factor.

 The desaturation of fatty acids occurs in the ER membranes as well.
 In mammalian cells fatty acid desaturation involves 3 broad specificity fatty acyl-CoA desaturases (non-heme iron containing enzymes).
 These enzymes introduce unsaturation at C5, C6 or C9.
 The names of these enzymes are Δ5-eicosatrienoyl-CoA desaturase, Δ6-oleoyl(linolenoyl)-CoA desaturase and Δ9-stearoyl-CoA desaturase.
-The latter desaturase (SCD) is the rate-limiting enzyme catalyzing the synthesis of monounsaturated fatty acids, primarily oleate (18:1) and palmitoleate (16:1).
+The latter desaturase (SCD) is the rate-limiting enzyme catalyzing the synthesis of monounsaturated fatty acids (MUFAs), primarily oleate (18:1; a physiologically significant omega-9 fatty acid) and palmitoleate (16:1).
 These two monounsaturated fatty acids represent the majority of monounsaturated fatty acids present in membrane phospholipids, triglycerides, and cholesterol esters.
 The expression of SCD is under the control of the transcription factor ChREBP as discussed above.
 The ratio of saturated to monounsaturated fatty acids in membrane phospholipids is critical to normal cellular function and alterations in this ratio have been correlated with diabetes, obesity, cardiovascular disease, and cancer.
 Thus, regulation of the expression and activity of SCD has important physiological significance.